pemcg/manageiq-automation-howto-guide/chapter8/evm_and_the_workspace.md

 ### $evm.log

-$evm.log is a simple method that we've used already.
+_$evm.log_ is a simple method that we've used already.
 It writes a message to automation.log, and accepts two arguments, a log level, and the text string to write.
 The log level can be written as a Ruby symbol (e.g. :info, :warn), or as a text string (e.g. "info", "warn").

 ### $evm.root

-$evm.root is a method that returns the root object in the workspace (environment, variables, linked objects etc.).
+_$evm.root_ is the method that returns to us the root object in the workspace (environment, variables, linked objects etc.).
 This is the Instance whose invocation took us into the Automation Engine.
-From $evm.root hang several other Service Model objects that we can access programmatically such as $evm.root['vm'], $evm.root['user'], or $evm.root['miq_request'], (the actual objects available depend on the context of the Automation taks that we are performing).
+From _$evm.root_ we can access other Service Model objects such as _$evm.root['vm']_, _$evm.root['user']_, or _$evm.root\['miq\_request'\]_, (the actual objects available depend on the context of the Automation tasks that we are performing).

 ![Object Model](images/object_model.png)

-$evm.root contains a lot of useful information that we use programatically to establish our running context (for example to see if we've been called by an API call or from a button, e.g.
+_$evm.root_ contains a lot of useful information that we use programatically to establish our running context (for example to see if we've been called by an API call or from a button, e.g.

 ```
 $evm.root['vmdb_object_type'] = vm   (type: String)